500-400 Million Years Ago

 The red desert sandstones have been used in many buildings in the glen, especially for making the extremely attractive lintels or window edgings.
 The church is built of the coarsest of pink sandstones with large grains of quartz.

-Lead has prospected but without success.
+Lead was prospected on Stenhouse but without success.
 Minerals, even quartz veins, are hard to find.
 In Tynron parish, but in Scaur Glen, at Corfardine, slates were quarried for a short while at 804961.

 The geology of Tynron Glen is described brilliantly with photos in her article “Time-Travel the Shinnel Glen with Diana Turner” in geodg.wordpress. com/publications.
 Tynron resident Diana adds so much more interesting detail to this rather dry section on geology.